Green Building Initiative and Global Electronics Council Align to Advance Whole Building Energy Efficiency

-PORTLAND, Ore., Oct.
-28, 2025 (GLOBE NEWSWIRE) -- The Green Building Initiative (GBI) has announced that the Global Electronics Council's (GEC) EPEAT® ecolabel will serve as an additional pathway for evaluating the sustainability and efficiency of products within GBI Ascent and Green Globes® certifications.
+PORTLAND, OR / ACCESS Newswire / October 28, 2025 / The Green Building Initiative (GBI) has announced that the Global Electronics Council's (GEC) EPEAT® ecolabel will serve as an additional pathway for evaluating the sustainability and efficiency of products within GBI Ascent and Green Globes®certifications.
 This alignment strengthens the connection between product-level sustainability and building-level performance, enabling more holistic evaluation of energy efficiency across the built environment.

 "We are pleased to promote EPEAT as a trusted resource for procurement professionals and manufacturers to support delivery and implementation of the most efficient products available," said Vicki Worden, GBI CEO.